AqwamCreates/DataPredict-Neural/docs/Tutorials/InstallationForRoblox.md

 Note: Tensor Library - Efficient IPairs has the most consistent high performance for all tensor operations.
 So choose the last one if you prefer speed over code readability.

+You can read the Terms And Conditions for the TensorL Library [here](https://github.com/AqwamCreates/TensorL/blob/main/docs/TermsAndConditions.md).

 ## Installing The Files Into Roblox Studio

 To download the files from GitHub, you must click on the download button highlighted in the red box.